Indigenous initiatives at ReMBC

-Indigenous educators, schools, and organizations
+Opportunities for Indigenous students, schools, and organizations

 Partner with ReMBC and receive funding to bring mentorship opportunities to rural Indigenous youth